miku/parallel/README.md

 # parallel

-Process lines in parallel.
+Process lines or records in parallel.

-This package helps to increase the performance of command line applications, that transform data and where data is read in a mostly line orientied fashion.
+This package helps to increase the performance of command line filters, that transform data and where data is read in a line or record oriented fashion.

 Note: The *order* of the input lines is not preserved in the output.